VSadov/NonBlocking/README.md

 It is particularly faster in write-heavy scenarios.

 Very simple "run in a loop and measure" benchmarks -
+64bit runs.
 Result is in milliseconds, smaller is better.
-64bit runs on Intel(R) CPU E31230 @3.20GHz, 8 logical cores (HT)
+Intel(R) CPU E31230 @3.20GHz, 8 logical cores (HT)

 * Single-threaded sequential operations on an int->string dictionary.